IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

 **Abstract:**

-Developers need secure, easy way to discover devices and services in a manner that can work without prior knowledge of network addresses, and can span across networks.
+Developers need secure, easy way to discover or advertise (publish) devices and services in a manner that can work without prior knowledge of network addresses, and can span across networks.
 CCNx offers a secure protocol that can be used to support easy discovery of devices and services.
-The abridged description of this solution involves each client device or service to publish metadata periodically, in order to "register" under a particular namespace.
+This solution enables each client device or service to publish metadata periodically, in order to "register" under a particular namespace.
 Once registered, the API offers ways to discover peers, and enumerate details of peers.
+The CCNx Lightweight Discovery Protocol Lib is the API impelentation written in C language.
+By utilizing name heirarchies rather than relying upon the ephemeral nature of network addressing, the CCNx LDP library enables local and global scenarios for service and and device discovery.